About Clinical Trials

 Training Programme Format

-Based on feedback from potential course participants, the programme has been designed to be hybrid, incorporating a one-day in-person training session at the University of Nottingham Ningbo Campus, followed by eight live online lectures and four pre-recorded lectures that can be accessed at delegates' convenience.
+Based on extensive feedback from potential course participants, the programme has been designed to be hybrid, incorporating a one-day in-person training session at the University of Nottingham Ningbo Campus, followed by eight live online lectures and four pre-recorded lectures that can be accessed at delegates' convenience.

 The draft programme, which may be subject to minor changes, is below: